-- Provide the District with a list of activities undertaken.
+- Provide the Superintendent with a list of activities undertaken.

-- The District will develop a means by which individuals and groups are recognized for achievements.
+- The Superintendent will develop a means by which individuals and groups are recognized for achievements.

 - Advise community of District initiatives.

-- Lead teachers will provide principals with an annual report.
+- Responsible teachers will provide principals with an annual report.